Miles nets 15, No. 21 TCU defeats Mississippi Valley State - KVIA

 In the first half, TCU extended its lead to 35 points behind nearly 60% shooting from the field.
 The Horned Frogs were even more proficient from deep, shooting 9 for 14 for nearly 65%.

 Meanwhile, the Delta Devils struggled to score.
-They shot 34.6% from the field and were 0 for 6 from 3-point range.
+They shot 34.6% from the field and were 0 for 8 from 3-point range.
+It’s the first time a TCU opponent has been held without a 3-pointer since Prairie View A&M was 0 for 15 on 3s in December 2015.

 TCU also made MVS pay for turnovers.
 The Frogs scored 28 points off of turnovers, including 17 in the first half.
 MVS also struggled from the line, making just 7 of 19 shots.